 The buffer size will always be made large enough to contain 100 bits of control information plus 1668 bits to contain the original File Parameter Block as it appeared in the user's program, plus, if the file is a printer file, 1072 bits to contain a file label plus its associated spacing information.
 If the original file is a punch file, a space of 648 bits is reserved for the label instead of 1072.
-The one fact which complicates this calculation is that all three of the iters listed above must begin on a logical record boundary within the physical block.
+The one fact which complicates this calculation is that all three of the items listed above must begin on a logical record boundary within the physical block.
 Consequently, for a file with a declared record size of 132 bytes, which is converted to 134 bytes or 1072 bits by the OPEN routine, the FPB will begin on the 1073rd bit in the first physical block of the file.
 The file label, if there is one, will begin on the 3217th bit (3 x 1072).
 The first output data record will then begin on the 4289th bit.
-The block will be made large enough to insure that the first block contains at least one logical record in addition to all of the information listed above.
+The block will be made large encugh to insure that the first block contains at least one logical record in addition to all of the information listed above.

-For backup files which are directed to intermediate storage 00 the block size computed above is then incremented, disk, i f necessary, to make the size module 1440.
+For backup files which are directed to intermediate storage on the block size computed above is then incremented. disk, if necessary, to make the size module 1440.
 The number of records per block is then computed from record size and block size.
-End-of-File is never reported to a user program when a Backup file is being created.
-The MCP automatically closes the file when it is full and also automatically opens a new Backup file.
-The identifier assigned to the second file will revert to the standard naming convention for Backup files.
-The NFID will be set to BACKUP.PRT and the ID field will be set to the next sequential number maintained by the system.
+End-of-File is never reported to a user program when a Backup The MCP automatically closes the file file is being created. when it is full and also automatically opens a new Backup file. identifier assigned to the second file will revert to the The standard naming convention for Backup files.
+The MFID will be set to BACKUP.PRT and the ID field will be set to the next sequential number maintained by the system.
 All other Backup file attributes, such as the number of copies requested, will be retained in the second and subsequent files.
 Only the name requested by the user will be lost.

-The MCP also allows users to specify the file attributes Blocks per Area (BLOCKS.AREA or B.A), Records per Block (RECORDS.BLOCK or R.B), and Number of Areas (AREAS or ARE) for printer files and these specified values will override the system's default values for the same attributes.
+The MCP also allows users to specify the file attributes Blocks per Area (BLOCKS-AREA or B.A), Records per Block (RECORDS-BLOCK or R.E), and Number of Areas (AREAS or ARE) for printer files and these specified values will override the system's default values for the same attributes.
 Using the proper setting of these values and the automatic closing and reopening described in the preceeding paragraph, users may begin printing a Backup file while the program which created it is still executing and creating the second or subsequent portion of the same file.
+BURROLGHS CORPORATION COMPUTER SYSTEMS GROUP SANTA BARBARA PLANT COMPANY CONFIDENTIAL B1000 MCP II P.S.
+2212 5462 (E)